-This event is being recorded: Audio is now broadcasting
+This event is being recorded.

-Audio is provided through your computer speakers or headphones: Your line is automatically muted.
+Audio is now broadcasting.

-If you have issues with your speakers and would like to connect by phone: Click Join Audio under audio settings...
+Audio is provided through your computer speakers.

-Choose Phone call Tab: Dial the desired phone number, and enter Meeting & Participant ID.
+Your line is automatically muted.
+If you have issues with your speaker and would like to connect by phone: click JOIN AUDIO under audio settings, Phone Call tab, dial the desired phone number.
+Please enter your MEETING ID & PARTICIPANT ID